Ivor the Engine: Jones the Steam

 Edwin Jones is Ivor's driver.
 He is a cheerful and kind-hearted man who perhaps sympathizes more than most railway staff with Ivor's idiosyncrasies.
 Postgate and Firmin describe him as "an ordinary engine driver who is there to cope with whatever needs to be coped with".
 People who are new to the area find him rather eccentric for talking to his engine.

 When not driving Ivor or helping the engine with his latest flight of fancy, he enjoys fishing and day-dreaming.

 Dai Station

-The station master at Llaniog.
-He is a stickler for the regulations of the railway, but bends the rules occasionally to help his friends.
-His life is made a little difficult by the fact that Ivor really doesn't care much for regulations at all.
+The station master at Llaniog, he is a stickler for the regulations of the railway, but bends the rules occasionally to help his friends.
+His life is made a little difficult by the fact that Ivor really does not care much for regulations at all.
 Although he is often gloomy and overly strict, he is a good person at heart.

 Owen the Signal

 Owen the Signal inhabits a signal box near Ivor's shed and makes an occasional appearance in the episodes.